Inyo National Forest: Geography

 The forest covers 1903381 acre and includes nine designated wilderness areas which protect over 800000 acre.
 Most of the forest is in California, but it includes about 60,700 acre in western Nevada.
 It stretches from the eastern side of Yosemite to south of Sequoia National Park.
 Geographically it is split in two, one on each side of the Long Valley Caldera and Owens Valley.

+The forest has a wide elevation range, from 4000 ft in the Owens Valley to 14505 ft at the summit of Mount Whitney.

 The John Muir Wilderness is a part of the Inyo National Forest and abuts Sequoia and Kings Canyon National Park along the crest of the Sierra.
 The northern part of the Inyo National Forest is preserved as a part of the Ansel Adams Wilderness area, which borders Yosemite National Park.
 Together, the wilderness areas and parks form one contiguous area of protected wilderness of more than 1.5 e6acre.

 The Inyo National Forest was named after Inyo County, California, in which much of the forest resides.
 The name "Inyo" comes from a Native American word meaning "dwelling place of the great spirit".

 The forest spans parts of Inyo, Mono, Tulare, Fresno and Madera counties in California, and Esmeralda and Mineral counties in Nevada.

 The forest's headquarters are in Bishop, California, with ranger district offices in Bishop, Lee Vining, Lone Pine, and Mammoth Lakes.
 The forest was established on May 25, 1907.
 On July 1, 1945, land from the former Mono National Forest was added.